thoughtbot/superglue/README.md

 ```

-You can also rename the joint.
+A joint uniquely identify a rendered partial across the application.
+By default, the name of the joint is named after the key where the partial is used.
+You can also rename a joint:

 ```ruby
 # index.js.breezy
 json.header null, partial: ["profile", joint: 'super_header']